CforGood/slate/source/index.html.md

 This endpoint signin a specific user.

-# User
+# Users

-User is an API allowing retrieve informations about an user.
+Users is an API allowing retrieve informations about an user.

 For information: